What can I do if I’m fired or laid off?

 - termination pay.

-There is a limit to what you can get from WEPP.
-That limit is 7 times what the Employment Insurance Act says are your maximum weekly “insurable earnings”.
+The most you can get from WEPP is 7 times what the Employment Insurance Act says are your maximum weekly “insurable earnings”.
+This amount usually changes every year on January 1.

 You can get wages and vacation pay that you earned in the 6 months before your employer’s bankruptcy.